All Episodes

 That's what we're doing.

-The thing is when you've got a million people to move, everything takes a long time.
+The thing is, when you've got a million people to move, everything takes a long time.

-Yeah, that's they're gonna have like a couple of thousand at most.
+They're going to have like a couple of thousand at most.

-So it's so funny.
+Oh, it's so funny.

-Shall we play a little bit more?
+Should we play a little bit more?

 Because it actually gets better.

-Oh sorry, sorry, I didn't mean to interrupt.
+I didn't mean to.

 Let's go.

-We call it dignity.
+We spot it again.

 Now I'm asking you, stand with me.